Deadline for Farmers Market vendor applications is April 17

 The city of Tehachapi is now accepting vendor and entertainment applications for the 2023 Tehachapi Farmers Market.
 This year the markets are planned from 4 to 7 p.m. every Thursday from June 1 through Aug.
-17. It will again take place on Green Street in downtown Tehachapi.
+17. It will again be held on Green Street in downtown Tehachapi.

 “We're looking for produce vendors, hot and or packaged food vendors and more,” Market Manager Jessica Garner said.
 “We are also accepting applications for acoustic soloists or duets who would like to perform at the Farmers Market.”